-Throughout the summer the garden at Kingston Lacy really comes into its own.
 Take a wander to the Kitchen Garden where the herbaceous borders and vegetable patches are full of life and colour at this time of year.
-There will be plenty of summer splendour to take in along the way.
+There will be plenty of late summer splendour to take in along the way.

-The Kitchen Garden is not to be missed over the summer months as the vegetable patches and herbaceous borders become full of life and colour.
+The Kitchen Garden is not to be missed as the vegetable patches and herbaceous borders are full of life and colour.
 You can even grab some of our home grown produce to take home for dinner at the produce shop!

-Lime avenue becomes a hive of activity as our bees collect pollen from the trees as they flower.
-Look out for the resulting jars of Kingston Lacy honey in the Shop over the summer months.
+Lime avenue is a hive of activity as our bees collect pollen from the trees as they flower.
+Look out for the jars of Kingston Lacy honey in the Shop.

 Visit the newly restored Parterre to see summer bedding schemes inspired by the White Bedroom in the house.

 From the 23 April to the end of October, we offer a programme of free guided garden tours.
 These tours are not purely horticultural based, but also cover the history of the gardens and stories of the family.
 Run by knowledgeable volunteers, these tours will search out the best that the seasons have to offer and bring the gardens, both past and present, to life.Tours take place on several days each week, please ask at reception for times when you visit.

 Step foot in the far east as you explore this seven-acre Japanese garden which was created in the early 1900s.
 Follow Lady Walk and look out for bamboo plants, granite lanterns and an authentic Japanese tea house.
 Come in the spring for cherry tree blossom, or the autumn for flaming red Japanese maples.